Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Final Thoughts

-In the end, we can’t tell you which fencing is the best for horses, because the answer is different for everyone.
-All six types of fencing that we’ve discussed in this article are great options, and you won’t be disappointed with any of them, though many could be improved by simply combining them with other fencing types.
-You’ll have to factor in things like your own budget, space, and tastes to determine which kind of fencing is the best fit for your space and horses.
-We’re fans of the V-mesh since it offers one of the safest types of fencing for horses, but we think each type of fencing we’ve listed has a time and place where it’s the best bet.
+The fencing that will be best for your horse will depend on you, your horse’s set-up, and your horse.
+All six types of fencing discussed in this article are great options, and you won’t be disappointed with any of them, though many could be improved by simply combining them.
+Don’t forget to factor in things like your own budget, space, and tastes to determine which kind of fencing will be suitable for your space and horses.
+V-mesh offers one of the safest types of fencing for horses, but each type of fencing listed has a time and place where it’s ideal.

 See also: How Much Does Horse Fencing Cost?
 The Surprising Answer!